From Carl Shires

 to all devices that generate electromagnetic radiation.
 TEMPEST is

-especially effective against VDUs because they produce a very high level of
+especially effective against VDUs because they produce a very high

 EMR, a different line synchronization, due to design, reflection,